luisbocanegra/linux-guide-split-audio-ports/README.md

 direction = output

-; This is the mapping that will handle internal and external microphones, as you could see the Card subdevices and captures/outputs location also had a capture device in the 0,0 subdevice location so let's add it here too (change the 0,0 to your subdevice location)
+; This is the mapping that will handle internal and external microphones, as you could see the Card sub devices and captures/outputs location also had a capture device in the 0,0 subdevice location so let's add it here too (change the 0,0 to your subdevice location)
 ; All the names here came from the default.conf profile set and you may have to adapt it if your input port name is not included

 [Mapping analog-stereo-input]